dockercask/dockercask/README.md

 ### add application

-Adding an application will first pull the ArchLinux docker image then build the images needed for the application.
-This will take several minutes.
+Adding an application will first pull the base Arch Linux docker image then build the images needed for the application.
+The application images will be built locally, this will take several minutes.
 After the images have been built the directory `~/Docker/app-name` will be created which will be mounted to the docker container to store the application data.
 A desktop entry will also be added to `~/.local/share/applications/docker-app-name.desktop` this will allow launching the application from the start menu.